annamarkova13/online_shoppers_purchasing_intention_research/README.md

 The analysis highlights the significant impact of specific categorical features such as Region, TrafficType, Operating System, and Browser.
 These features contribute heavily to the model's ability to make accurate predictions.
 To further improve performance and tailor predictions, it may be beneficial to build region-specific prediction models.
 This approach could provide deeper insights into the unique characteristics and behaviors within each region, ultimately enhancing our understanding and improving targeting accuracy.

+## Recommendations:
+**Feature optimization:**
+- Focus on optimizing product-related pages, as they are the primary engagement drivers.
+- Improve administrative and informational pages to better align with user needs.
+**Behavior-specific strategies:**
+- Target low engagement users with personalized recommendations or smoother onboarding.
+- Enhance navigation for time-intensive explorers to help them find relevant products faster.
+- Offer tailored promotions to high value-oriented users to capitalize on their engagement.
+**Region-specific models:**
+- Build region-specific prediction models to account for local behaviors and improve targeting accuracy.
+**Campaign timing:**
+- Align promotional campaigns with peak activity months (March, May, November, December).
+- Leverage special days to boost engagement, as proximity to these days shows a positive impact on purchasing.
+**Future work:**
+- Investigate underperforming regions and traffic sources to uncover untapped opportunities.
+- Explore the addition of external data (e.g., pricing or promotions) to improve model accuracy.

 ## Challenges and Solutions